mananupd2590/snap-finance-analytics/TASK-1/README.md

 - **Weekly Trend** shows short-term fluctuations, indicating possible reaction to campaigns or pay cycles.
 - **Monthly Trend** smooths this data and shows a consistent flow of applications.
 - Both trends confirm that while **applications and approvals stay steady**, **usage remains much lower** in every time period.
-- This consistency across time confirms that the funnel issue is **systemic** — not caused by any one-time event.
+- This consistency across time confirms that the funnel issue is **systemic** not caused by any one-time event.
+- But this is just stagnant growth.
+If we need to grow further we need to amp up and analzye where we are lacking behind and be at the top of our game.
 ---

 ## Final Thoughts

-These charts were kept intentionally simple — clean, clear, and useful for both technical and non-technical teams.
+These charts were kept intentionally simple clean, clear, and useful for both technical and non-technical teams.
 They directly reflect:
 - **Conversion efficiency**
 - **Time-based behavior of users**
 - **Where we might lose customers**

-The next step would be to drill deeper into **why usage drops** and explore **funnel optimizations**.